What you need to know

 If you exceed the IRS limits

-It’s your responsibility to monitor your contributions to ensure that you do not exceed the IRS limits.
-In the first quarter of each year, Schwab Retirement Plan Services reviews participant total contributions against this limit.
-If it is determined that you have exceeded the IRS limits, any excess employee contributions (adjusted for any earnings) will be refunded to you along with an IRS 1099-R in March 2023.
-Refunds of after-tax contributions may be included in your taxable income.
+It is your responsibility to monitor your contributions to ensure you do not exceed the IRS limits.
+In the first quarter of each year, Schwab Retirement Plan Services reviews participant total contributions against the 415(c) limit.
+If it is determined that you have exceeded the IRS 415(c) limit, any excess employee contributions (adjusted for any earnings) will be refunded to you, and you will be sent an IRS Form 1099-R in February of the following calendar year.
+Refunds of any earnings attributable to after-tax contributions may be included in your taxable income.

 Please log in to your Schwab account (if you are on the PayPal network), or visit workplace.schwab.com if you’d like to review your 2022 contributions.
 If you have questions about the IRS limits and 401(k) Plan excess contributions, please contact Schwab’s Participant Services, using the contact information below.